 Please enter search keywords and click "Search".
 If you do not find the answer, please ask us for help

-Why is the hard drive capacity displayed on the computer different from that marked on the hard drive?
+Why is the hard disk capacity displayed on the computer different from that marked on the hard disk?

-This may be caused by the varying calculation methods used by hard drive manufacturers:
+This is caused by the different calculation methods of hard disk manufacturers:

 1. Computers perform calculations in binary based on 210 = 1024.
 That is, 1,024 B = 1 KB, 1,024 KB = 1 MB, 1,024 MB = 1 GB, etc.

 2. For the convenience of production and calculation, hard disk manufacturers all perform calculations based on 1,000 B = 1 KB, 1,000 KB = 1 MB, 1,000 MB = 1GB, etc.